darwinia-network/crab-docs/docs/dvm-withdraw.md

 sidebar_label: Withdraw
 ---

-It is an action of transferring assets from a DVM account to a Substrate accound.
+It is an action of transferring assets from a DVM account to a Substrate account.

 ## Preparation